Mid-Ride Fueling — What to Eat Every 30 Minutes on a Long Ride

 5 Fueling Mistakes That Cause Bonking

 - All gels, no solids — Going gel-only from mile one because it’s convenient.
-Real food in the first hour means better satiety, better morale, and slower-releasing carbohydrates that stabilize your energy more effectively than back-to-back gels.
+Real food in the first hour means better satiety, better morale, and slower-releasing carbohydrates that stabilize your energy far more effectively than back-to-back gels.

 - New products on race day — Showing up to your A-race with a gel brand you’ve never tried because you saw a discount code on Instagram.
 Your gut has zero tolerance training for that product.
 Even if the carb numbers look identical, different formulations hit differently.
 Every product you race with should have at least 3-4 training ride reps behind it.